Vounteer Ideas

 Nursing Home Volunteers

 Volunteering in a nursing home is especially great for teens, who profit from the opportunity to work with people who are old enough to be their grandparents or great-grandparents.
 It's like gaining extra grandparents.
-And the older folks love hanging out with the young crowd, it helps keep them young at heart.
+And the older folks love hanging out with the young crowd who keep them young at heart.
 Adult volunteers can take the opportunity to share their work skills by teaching classes in everything from computers to music and art, or provide tax help (accountants) and legal help (lawyers),

 Animal Shelter Volunteers

-Volunteers of any age can help out animal shelters by volunteering to exercise the animals, cleaning cages, answering phones and filing.
+Volunteers of any age can do a number of volunteer activities at animal shelters.
+Volunteer to exercise the animals, cleaning cages, answering phones, and filing.

 Environmental Volunteers